Knockobotics/LineFollower/README.md

 # Line Follower Robot

-A compact line-following robot that uses an array of IR reflectance sensors (or a camera) to detect a dark line on a light surface and steer a differential-drive chassis to follow it.
+A compact line-following robot that uses an array of IR reflectance sensors to detect a dark line on a light surface and steer a differential-drive chassis to follow it.
 Includes basic PID steering for smooth tracking and a simple state machine for intersections and stops.

 ---